stolostron/rhacm-docs/compliance/rbac.md

 **Editor access:** The Editor has read and edit access to team resources.

 **Operator access:** The Operator has create, read, and edit access to team resources.

-**Auditor access:** The Auditor can view logs within namespaces if given access to those namespaces.

 **Viewer access:** The Viewer has read-only access.
 By default, users have Viewer access when they are added to a team.